PeterLenting/MyBookYourBook/README.md

 On mobile and tablet the navigation bar is a navbar-toggler (Bootstrap), on desktop the navbar is fully shown op top of the page.
 The fixed-top class (Bootstrap) is added to keep the footer sticked to the top at all time.

+**Second-header**
+Contains the logo of MyBookYourBook and the searchbar.
+Searching for books can be done on title, author, location and condition of the book.

 **Footer**

 Contains links to (not yet existing) social media pages: Twitter, Facebook, Instagram and Youtube.